IS Student Studies Quechua in Peru

 International Studies student learns the language of the Incas and explores the amazonian jungle.

 Would you like to learn Quechua in Cuzco?
 Or visit the amazonian jungle in Iquitos?
-These are just two of the many fascinating things SU International Studies student Alejandra Benitez is doing this year during her study abroad in Peru.
+These are just two of the many fascinating things SU International Studies student Alejandra Benitez did during her study abroad in Peru.

 As for the value of this experience and the IS program Alejandra herself attests: “So far, my experience abroad has taught me more than I ever expected to learn.
 I’m also learning in a way that I don’t think I have ever learned before.
 Studying abroad has made me think about things in a more profound way and has also allowed me to broaden my perspective by taking me out of the cultural context I’m comfortable with and tossing me into another cultural reality.
 It has also helped me better understand myself (my limits, my understandings, my passions), and reevaluate my lifestyle and the lifestyle I desire.